-• Book value per common share, as converted is a non-GAAP measure commonly used by analysts and investors to evaluate financial institutions.
-To calculate book value per common share, as converted we calculate common equity on an as-converted basis (calculated as stockholders' equity, including ESOP-owned shares, less SBLF preferred stock) and divide by the total of shares of common stock outstanding plus Series D preferred shares outstanding.
+• Book value per common share, as converted, is a non-GAAP measure commonly used by analysts and investors to evaluate financial institutions.
+To calculate book value per common share, as converted, we calculate common equity on an as-converted basis (calculated as stockholders' equity, including ESOP-owned shares, less SBLF preferred stock) and divide by the total of shares of common stock outstanding, assuming the conversion of all shares of Series D preferred stock issued and outstanding into common shares on a one-for-one basis.
 The most directly comparable GAAP financial measure for book value per common share, as converted is book value per common share.

 - Tangible book value per common share is a non-GAAP measure commonly used by analysts and investors to evaluate financial institutions.
 To calculate tangible book value per common share we first calculate tangible common equity (calculated as stockholders' equity, including ESOP-owned shares, less preferred stock, goodwill and other intangible assets, net of accumulated amortization) and divide by shares of common stock outstanding.
 The most directly comparable GAAP financial measure for tangible book value per common share is book value per common share.
 We believe that this measure is important to many investors in the marketplace who are interested in changes from period to period in book value per common share exclusive of changes in intangible assets.
 Goodwill and other intangible assets have the effect of increasing total book value while not increasing tangible book value.
-Tangible book value per common share as converted is calculated as described above, but also assumes that all outstanding shares of Series D Preferred stock have been converted to common stock on a one-for-one conversion basis. - Tangible common equity to tangible assets is a non-GAAP measure commonly used by financial analysts and investment bankers to evaluate financial institutions.
-We calculate tangible common equity as described above, and tangible assets as total assets less goodwill and other intangible assets, net of accumulated amortization. - Core revenue is a non-GAAP measure commonly used by financial analysts and investment bankers to evaluate our performance.
+Tangible book value per common share as converted is calculated as described above, but also assumes that all issued and outstanding shares of Series D preferred stock have been converted to common shares on a one-for-one conversion basis. - Tangible common equity to tangible assets is a non-GAAP measure commonly used by financial analysts and investment bankers to evaluate financial institutions.
+We calculate tangible common equity as described above, and tangible assets as total assets less goodwill and core deposit intangibles and other intangible assets, net of accumulated amortization.
+Tangible common equity to tangible assets, as converted, is calculated as described above, but also assumes that all issued and outstanding shares of Series D preferred stock have been converted to common shares on a one-for-one conversion basis. - Core revenue is a non-GAAP measure commonly used by financial analysts and investment bankers to evaluate our performance.
 Core revenue excludes unusual items including losses on non-mortgage loans held for sale, gains or losses on sales and disposal of other assets, gains or loss on securities held for sale and other similar non-regular reoccurring items from the total of interest and noninterest income.
-The most directly comparable GAAP financial measure is total revenue. - Return on average tangible common equity, as converted is a non-GAAP measure commonly used by financial analysts and investment bankers to evaluate our performance.
+The most directly comparable GAAP financial measure is total revenue. - Return on average tangible common equity, as converted, is a non-GAAP measure commonly used by financial analysts and investment bankers to evaluate our performance.
 We calculate the return on average tangible common equity as our net income plus intangible amortization, net of tax, divided by the average tangible common equity (calculated as described above for tangible common equity, but using average balances).